-The School of Arts and Humanities has seven performing ensembles.
-More specific information about performances during the semester will be found under the individual course descriptions.
+The School of Arts and Humanities has several performing ensembles.
+More specific information about performances during the semester can be found under the individual course descriptions.

-The Community Chorale is open to all students as well as members of the community who are interested in singing challenging music in a wide variety of styles.
+The UT Dallas University Choir is open to all students as well as members of the community who are interested in singing challenging music in a wide variety of styles.